metabase/metabase/docs/embedding/full-app-embedding.md

 ## Cross-browser compatibility

-To make sure that your embedded Metabase works in all browsers (including iOS and Safari), put Metabase and the embedding app in the same top-level domain (TLD).
+To make sure that your embedded Metabase works in all browsers, put Metabase and the embedding app in the same top-level domain (TLD).
+The TLD is indicated by the last part of a web address, like `.com` or `.org`.

+Note that your full-app embed must be compatible with Safari to run on _any_ browser in iOS (such as Chrome on iOS).

 ## Embedding Metabase in a different domain